Author Archive: Grant Willis

 The ongoing sponsorship of plaques is important for maintaining and growing interest in the contest.
 New sponsorship offers are always welcome and anyone who is interested in becoming a sponsor should contact the Contest Committee.
 The cost of sponsoring a plaque is AUD 55.00 per annum to cover the expenses associated with the manufacture and delivery of each plaque.

-2024 CONTEST
+2025 CONTEST

-The 2024 Oceania DX contest will be held over the first two full weekends of October at the following dates and times:
+The 2025 Oceania DX contest will be held over the first two full weekends of October at the following dates and times:

 • Phone Section:

-• 06:00 UTC Saturday 5 October to 06:00 UTC Sunday 6 October 2024
+• 06:00 UTC Saturday 4 October to 06:00 UTC Sunday 5 October 2025

 • CW Section:

-• 06:00 UTC Saturday 12 October to 06:00 UTC Sunday 13 October 2024
+• 06:00 UTC Saturday 11 October to 06:00 UTC Sunday 12 October 2025

-The 2024 Oceania DX Contest rules will be published on the Oceania DX Contest web site closer to the contest.
+The 2025 Oceania DX Contest rules will be published on the Oceania DX Contest web site closer to the contest.

 ACKNOWLEDGMENTS

-The successful running of the Oceania DX contest is a large team effort involving contributions from around the world.
+The successful running of the OCDX contest is a large team effort involving contributions from around the world.
 The log uploading, log checking and certificate production processes are now largely automated, but committee members and others still contribute many days of effort each year to manage these processes along with writing up and publishing of the annual results, administering the sponsorship and distribution of plaques, and promoting the contest.

 • Ken K1EA for supplying and supporting our log checking software.